Bullet Points: Death Wish 4: The Crackdown

 Now I don’t believe there was any way they could top the awesomeness that was Death Wish 3.
 That was definitely the high water mark for the series and some would argue that they should have quit while they were ahead.

-But Cannon Films didn’t see it that way, so Death Wish 4 was happening but they gave it a gimmick when they tied in the war on drugs that was all the rage in the 1980’s.
+But Cannon Films didn’t see it that way, so Death Wish 4 was happening but they gave it a gimmick this time around when they tied in the war on drugs that was all the rage in the 1980’s.

 How big was the war on drugs in the 1908’s?
-Well, First Lady Nancy Reagan’s main project was the Just Say No campaign.
-Imagine if this movie was made today with First Lady Michelle Obama’s war on childhood obesity as the theme of the movie, you’d have Paul Kersey hunting down, Wendy, the Burger King and Ronald McDonald instead of drug dealers.
+Well, First Lady Nancy Reagan’s main project when her husband was in office was the Just Say No campaign.
+Imagine if this movie was made years later with First Lady Michelle Obama’s war on childhood obesity as the theme of the movie, you’d have Paul Kersey hunting down Wendy, the Burger King and Ronald McDonald instead of drug dealers.

 - The Premise: Paul Kersey is back in Los Angeles and back to work as an architect (an occupation that doesn’t even get mentioned in Death Wish 3).
 He has his own company now and a new love interest, newspaper reporter Karen Sheldon (Kay Lenz).
 He’s also grown close to Sheldon’s daughter Erica (Dana Barron).
 It finally seems that Paul has started over and he can leave all his vigilante ways behind him.
 That is until Erica overdoses on cocaine, then Kersey is back at it, hunting down the guy who sold Erica the drugs and bringing him to justice, KERSEY STYLE!
 This catches the attention of an interested party, Nathan White (John P. Ryan).
 White shares his own tragedy of losing a daughter to drugs and convinces Kersey that to really eliminate the problems, he needs to take care of the guys who bring the stuff into the country to begin with and he has the financial resources to get Kersey whatever he wants.
 With another license to kill, Kersey is back in business with his one man war on drugs.